 - ✍️ Keep a “Later List” – If a random thought pops up, write it down and deal with it later.

-- What blocks worked well?
+- What worked?

-- Where did I feel rushed or stressed?
+- Where did I feel rushed?

 Maybe you realize you need longer deep work blocks, or that afternoon meetings drain you.
 Adjust as needed—that’s the whole point of flex time blocking!